 Of course!
 Seal every gap, crack, and hole in your house.
 Pay particular attention to the roof lines – fascia boards, gable vents, dormer peaks, soffit eave gaps, etc. Any gap of 1/2 to 1 inch is especially desirable.
 Bats can’t chew, so caulk or polyurethane sealant works great!
 Of course, if you already have bats in your attic, then you can’t seal the holes shut yet.
 Visit our Bat Exclusion & Bat-Proofing Page to find out how to keep bats out of your home.

 Buildings, attics in particular, provide a warm, dry, safe space to live in and raise baby bat pups.
 An attic is sort of like a cave – but even better, because it’s protected from predators, and high off the ground, making stealth entry and exit easy.

 Yes, but it is rare.
 Even though all warm-blooded mammals can carry rabies, for some reason there are different strains, and humans aren’t susceptible to many of them.
 For example, many raccoons are rabid, but they don’t pass the rabies on to humans.
 But for some reason, some of the strains in bats are transferrable to people, and thus most cases of rabies in the United States are due to bats.
 But the numbers are very low.
 Do you have a bat flying around inside your home?
 Visit our page How To Catch A Bat In Your House.

 Most people notice the odor first.
 If the colony is large enough, people also notice the noise they make.
 They are generally harmless animals, they don’t chew on wires like rodents do, but the main problem they cause is that they poop and pee a lot.
 Each bat can poop 20 pellets per day, and if you multiply that number times hundreds of bats over a couple of years, you get an attic full of bat guano!
-It smells bad, it corrodes wood and drywall, and it can grow mold.
+It smells bad, it damages wood and drywall, and it can grow mold.

 There are about 45 species of bats in the US, but only colonizing bats live in attics.
 In the US, this really only means a few significant species, most commonly the Big Brown Bat and in larger numbers, the Little Brown Bat in the northern states, and in the southern states, you’ll find Evening Bats, but most commonly the Brazilian, aka Mexican Freetail Bat.